-Aid South Africa’s conservation efforts by volunteering with the iconic ‘Big 5’ on one of the country’s most diverse wildlife reserves.
+Aid South Africa’s conservation efforts by volunteering with the iconic ‘Big 5’ and local communities surrounding one of the country’s most diverse wildlife reserves.

 Below is an example of a 2-week itinerary, but it is possible to join for up to 12 weeks.
-Staying for 2 weeks will allow you to take part in as many of the activities as possible and a longer stay will provide a more in-depth experience.
+Your stay will be divided between community and conservation work, with weekends at your leisure.

 Whilst food is provided for you on this project, volunteers need to prepare their own meals, which you can do either for yourself or as a group.
 Depending on the weather, you may occasionally get the chance to enjoy a braai, something which is often a highlight of the volunteer experience.
 Nights spent around the fire having a braai (BBQ) are a big part of South African culture, and should you have the opportunity to indulge in this enjoyable pastime, you will find that it offers a great chance to relax whilst getting to know your fellow volunteers and the team.